 Enter the amount of money you would like to add to your account in the Payment Amount field.
 For your reference, the current balance on the account is displayed above this field.

 To pay with a saved payment method: Select the saved payment method you wish to use in the Payment methods section and click the Pay now button.

 To pay with PayPal: Click the PayPal button towards the bottom of the panel.
 This will open up PayPal’s own payment form, where you can log in to your PayPal account and select your payment method.
 Once finished, you will be returned to the Cloud Manager.

 To pay with an new Google Pay account or method: Click the Google Pay button towards the bottom of the panel.
 This will open up Google’s own payment form where you can log in to your Google account and select your payment method.
 Once finished, you will be returned to the Cloud Manager.

 The payment may take a few minutes to be applied to your account.

 Adding a New Payment Method

-If adding a credit card directly (not through Google Pay), it must match the account’s billing contact information and address.
+If adding a credit card directly (not through Google Pay or PayPal), it must match the account’s billing contact information and address.
 Review the Billing Contact section and edit it as necessary (see Updating Billing Contact Information).

 In the Payment Method section, click the Add Payment Method link.
 This opens the Add Payment Method panel.